The policies management console allows you to review the list of existing policies, update, delete, or create new ones.

-Navigate to Policies from the side menu to see the list of existing policies.
+Navigate to Policies > Standard from the side menu to see the list of pre-defined standard policies.
+Standard policies are either pre-defined by Acceptto or the customer's administrators.
+On this page you only can do the following operations:

 You can delete a policy by clicking on and approving the confirmation.

-Clicking on will take you to the edit mode of Policy Details Page in which you can update the selected policy.
+Clicking on will take you to the edit mode of Policy Details Page where you can update the selected policy.

 To create a new policy click on Create New Policy at the bottom of the table.
 You will be taken to the Policy Details Page with which you can define a new policy.

 You can create a new policy or view and update an existing one from this page.